philcifone/keystonedreams/README.md

 ```
 in /etc/nginx/sites-available/website-conf

-download .woff/2 Libre Baskerville files from fontsource github or pick your own from wherever and replace in styles.css
+## images

 create images folder and update paths in photos.html with correct path/filenames

+## extras

+you can use browser fonts or host your own by downloading .woff/2 files from fontsource github, saving in a fonts/ dir in webroot and updating accordingly in styles.css